dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 : The S bit (EAP-EDHOC start) is set in an EAP-EDHOC Start message.
 This differentiates the EAP-EDHOC Start message from a fragment acknowledgement.

 M:
 : The M bit (more fragments) is set on all but the last fragment.
-I.e., when there is no fragmentation it is set to zero.
+I.e., when there is no fragmentation, it is set to zero.

 L:
 : The three L bits is the binary encoding of the size of the EDHOC Message Length, in the range 1 byte to 4 bytes.
 All three bits set to 0 indicates that the field is not present.
 If the first two L bits are set to 0, and the final L bit of the flag is set to 1, then the size of the EDHOC Message Length field is 1 byte, and so on.